-Mekedatu project: Fresh DPR to be submitted to authorities at centre, says Shivakumar
+Mekedatu project: Fresh DPR to be submitted to authorities at Centre, says Shivakumar

-Bengaluru, Nov 18 (PTI) Karnataka Deputy Chief Minister D K Shivakumar on Tuesday said that a fresh Detailed Project Report on Mekedatu Balancing Reservoir Project across the Cauvery river would be submitted to the authorities at the centre following the Supreme Court order calling Tamil Nadu's objection as premature.
+Bengaluru, Nov 19 (PTI) Karnataka Deputy Chief Minister D K Shivakumar said that a fresh Detailed Project Report on Mekedatu Balancing Reservoir Project across the Cauvery river would be submitted to the authorities at the Centre following the Supreme Court order calling Tamil Nadu's objection as premature.

-Shivakumar, who is in charge of water resources portfolio said this after a meeting with officials and Cauvery Neeravari Nigam Board of Directors, chaired by CM Siddaramaiah.
+Shivakumar, who is in charge of water resources portfolio said this after a meeting with officials and Cauvery Neeravari Nigam Board of Directors, chaired by CM Siddaramaiah on Tuesday.

 "In the meeting, we discussed how to take the project forward post the Supreme Court order.
 We need to submit a fresh DPR wherein we will provide details of the forest area getting submerged.
 We have started the project office in Harobele and decided to open the office of Chief Engineer and CCF at Ramanagara.
 Required staff would be given to these offices," Shivakumar told reporters here.